NCERT Solutions Class 8 Maths Chapter 11 – Free PDF Download

 Formula for Surface area of the cube, A = 6 l2

-When edge of cube is doubled, then
+When the edge of the cube is doubled, then

 Surface area of the cube, say A’ = 6(2l)2 = 6×4l2 = 4(6 l2)